-All formal interviews will have a panel of at least two people chaired by the Head Master/Finance Director or another designated senior member of staff or an HR representative.
-At least one person on the appointment panel will have undertaken safer recruitment training.
+All formal interviews will have a panel of at least two people chaired by the Head Master/Finance Director or another designated senior member of staff.
+It is recommended best practice that at least one person on the appointment panel will have undertaken safer recruitment training.
 The Chair of Governors (or another designated Governor) should chair the panel for the Head Master's appointment.
 The interviewers involved will be required to state any prior personal relationship or knowledge of any of the candidates and a judgement will be made by the Chair as to whether or not an interviewer should withdraw from the panel.
 Should the Chair have a conflict of interest, the Vice Chair shall decide whether the Chair should withdraw from the panel.